-

 Day 8

 There are several options for today’s itinerary.
-You can start the day with a relatively demanding ascent to Monte Peller on a protected trail that runs to the top on an exposed slope..
-Monte Peller stands alone and will appeal to anyone who craves solitude.
+You can start the day with a relatively demanding ascent to Monte Peller on a protected trail that runs to the top on an exposed slope.
+Monte Peller stands alone and will appeal to anyone who craves a little solitude.
 The reward for this ascent is a 360-degree panorama taking in the northern and central Brenta and the adjacent Ortler-Cevedale group.
 Alternatively, an easier option is the walk towards Lake Salare, an hour away from Rifugio Peller.
-It is highly scenic experience and the lake is certainly worth visiting before your descent into the valley.
+It is a highly scenic experience, and the lake is certainly worth visiting before your descent into the valley.
 Often frequented by landscape artists, the lake is nestled in verdant upland pastures with rare fir trees and gorgeous surroundings.
-Once ready, it’s time to descend to Val di Sole on a 3hr. woodland walk, which brings your adventure to its conclusion.
+Once ready, it’s time to descend to Val di Sole on a 3-hour woodland walk, bringing your adventure to its conclusion.

 Day 9